wandb/docs/docs/guides/hosting/how-to-guides/aws-tf.md

 # AWS

-We recommend the usage of the [Terraform Module](https://registry.terraform.io/modules/wandb/wandb/aws/latest) developed by Weights and Biases to deploy the W&B server on AWS.
+Use the [Terraform Module](https://registry.terraform.io/modules/wandb/wandb/aws/latest) developed by Weights & Biases to deploy the W&B Server on AWS.

-The module documentation is extensive and contains all available options that can be used.
-We will cover some deployment options in this document.
+The module documentation is extensive and contains all available options.
+This document covers some deployment options.

-Before you start, we recommend you choose one of the [remote backends](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) available for Terraform to store the [State File](https://developer.hashicorp.com/terraform/language/state).
+First, choose one of the [remote backends](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) available for Terraform to store the [State File](https://developer.hashicorp.com/terraform/language/state).

 The State File is the necessary resource to roll out upgrades or make changes in your deployment without recreating all components.

-The Terraform Module will deploy the following `mandatory` components:
+The Terraform Module deploys the following `mandatory` components:

 - Load Balancer
 - AWS Identity & Access Management (IAM)